 Diversity Breakdown 2019/20

 What is the significance of reporting enrollment on the benchmark day of school?

 Beginning in the 2013-2014 school year, the District's benchmark enrollment reporting date was moved from the twentieth day of school to the Monday following the Labor Day holiday.
 This new benchmark day replaces the tenth and twentieth day enrollment counts reported in previous years.
 The enrollment reported on the Monday following Labor Day is statistically comparable to the annual enrollment reported on the twentieth day of school and allows for school planning processes to begin sooner than in previous years.

 The Benchmark Day Enrollment Report is important to the District because it is utilized in Board Policies and it establishes a statistical benchmark on a year-to-year basis.

 Who is counted?

-All Prekindergarten through twelfth grade students are entered into the District’s TERMS student database by school staff and reported by the Demographics & Student Assignments Department as the official benchmark day enrollment count.
+All Prekindergarten through twelfth grade students are entered into the District’s TERMS student database by school staff and reported by the Demographics & Enrollment Planning Department as the official benchmark day enrollment count.